 Stay With Us!

 A visit to the Greenwich Historical Society and the Bush-Holley Historic Site will leave you feeling immersed and connected to the history of our beautiful town, and so will staying at the Stanton House Inn!
-Our luxurious bed & breakfast has stunning rooms and wonderful accommodations as well as a fascinating history all it’s own!
+Our elegantly charming bed & breakfast has stunning rooms and wonderful accommodations as well as a fascinating history all it’s own!
 Book your stay with us to find out what makes the Stanton House Inn special, and be sure to download our free vacation guide for more information on what to do in Greenwich CT!

 Photo: Daniel Stein | ThinkStock